 In addition to sharing passwords, Keeper's premium version also includes Emergency Access.
 This feature allows users to give up to five loved ones access to their account in case of an emergency (such as death).
 The emergency contacts will need to wait a specific time before accessing, but after that, they can manage your vault.
 Users can modify the list of loved ones at any time.

 Keeper is a great alternative to LastPass' free version.
 It allows users to have a local-only database, which is more secure than using cloud storage.
-However, for premium users, it is a different story.
-While it offers many of the same features as LastPass (including two that LastPass doesn't have), its price tag is significantly higher than LastPass.
-While the single-user price is close, the family pricing is more costly for fewer users.
+For premium users, it offers many of the same features as LastPass (including two that LastPass doesn't have) with a price tag that's slightly lower.
+But while the single-user price is marginally lower, the family pricing is more costly for fewer users.
 However, because of its lengthy feature list and local-only free version, Keeper is highly deserving of its second-place finish on our list.

 Dashlane's approach to the password manager centers on ease of use.
-It accomplishes this with a well-designed app and with a set upcoming features codenamed Project Mirror.
+It accomplishes this with a well-designed app and with a set unique security features.

 First off, let me stress that Dashlane is well designed.
 Each menu option is clearly labeled, removing any guesswork to its function.
 The default page is Recent Items, providing quick access to the accounts you frequently use.
-The integrated browser provides autofill for webpages and accounts without apps.
+The integrated browser provides autofill for webpages and accounts without apps, and this functionality is also available on Android Pie or higher with other browsers.

 Dashlane also has a free version which removes cloud syncing (similar to Keeper), allowing for a local-only mode.
 Premium users can also turn off synchronization, which removes all copies of your database besides the local copy on your device.
 Therefore, premium users can choose how they wish to utilize Dashlane.

 Dashlane supports autofill via Autofill API for Oreo users and via Accessibility plugins for older devices.
-However, one of the biggest features of Dashlane is Critical Account Protection, an upcoming component of Project Mirror.
+However, one of the biggest features of Dashlane is Critical Account Protection.

 Critical Account Protection reduces the difficulty of using a password manager.
-Once this feature is implemented, Dashlane will scan your email inbox and add all accounts associated with that email address.
-It analyzes each account's security and creates a report that displays information such as a timeline of when accounts were created, what type of accounts you have, and the risk level if a breach occurs.
+Dashlane will scan your email inbox and add all accounts associated with that email address.
+It audits each account's security and creates a report that displays information such as a timeline of when accounts were created, what type of accounts you have, and the risk level if a breach occurs.
 You are then given the ability to mitigate the risk by quickly changing passwords.

-Dashlane also is the most expensive option.
+Overall, the main issue with Dashlane is its price tag.
+It supports many of the same key features that LastPass and Keeper offer, but it comes at a cost.
 It has the highest single-user price per year and doesn't offer family pricing.
 That means if a family wants to use Dashlane, each user must pay $39.99 a year.
-While not a bad option, LastPass and Keeper offer more value for less.
+While not a bad option, LastPass and Keeper offer similar value for less.

 While 1Password is last on our list, it does have advantages not found with the other managers.
 Specifically, 1Password's approach to security is greater the previous three options and highly recommend for those who want cloud synchronization in the most secure method possible.